August 11, 1926:

 Campaigned against low wages and poor conditions in a textile company employing Pakistani people

-The 1971 Immigration Act
+the 1971 Immigration Act becomes law

 Made annual solo visits, usually in winter, to Jamaica